-This document outlines some best practices for becoming a guest of the university.
-For additional information as well as specific advice and assistance on visa issues and current university policies related to visiting scholars, contact the Office of International Students and Scholars (ISS) or visit their website.
+This document outlines some best practices for those wishing to become a guest of the university.
+For additional information as well as specific advice and assistance on visa issues and current university policies related to visiting scholars, contact the Purdue's Office of International Students and Scholars (ISS) website or Purdue International Scholar Assistance (PISA).

 Visiting Scholars are defined as scientists, postdoctoral researchers, graduate students and others affiliated with institutions other than Purdue University who wish to spend an extended period of time conducting research on campus, at the invitation of a Purdue host.
-Visiting Scholars are those who are not otherwise classified as employees, undergraduate students, graduate students, faculty, staff or postdoctoral researchers by Purdue University.
+Visiting Scholars are those who are not otherwise classified as employees, undergraduate students, graduate students, faculty, staff or postdoctoral researchers affiliated with Purdue University.

-- Scholarships or sponsorships from national or private sources.
+- Scholarships or sponsorships from national or private sources

-- Borlaug and Cochran fellowships from USDA.
+- Borlaug and Cochran fellowships from USDA

-- Fulbright fellowships or awards.
+- Fulbright fellowships or awards

-- Support from collaborative projects.
+- Support from collaborative projects

-- Sponsorship by your institution or government.
+- Sponsorship by your institution or government

-- Host faculty support, if agreed upon in advance.
+- Host faculty support, if agreed upon in advance

-In some limited circumstances a Visiting Scholar can compensated while at Purdue and some portion of living expenses can be covered by the host or the host department.
+In limited circumstances, a Visiting Scholar can be compensated while at Purdue and some portion of living expenses can be covered by the host or the host department.
 The employment and tax rules governing these arrangements are complex and may involve visa considerations/restrictions.